zwischenloesung/ch-inofix-sketch-board/README.md

 - press CTRL + F5 to refresh your project

 You may have to restart Eclipse, too in order to have your JSPs validated.

+**Note for CLI developpers**

+Inside the project module folder, just execute this to build and deploy the module into your liferay installation:

+`blade deploy`

 ## How To Test